MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/push/android.md

 Mobile Center Push has a dependency on Firebase.

-Firebase Analytics is part of the core module and is thus a dependency of Firebase messaging.
+Firebase Analytics is included in the core Firebase module and is thus a dependency of Firebase messaging.

 As a result, our SDK automatically disables Firebase Analytics to prevent unwanted data collection to Firebase.